ORLANDO: KENNEDY SPACE CENTRE, CAPE CANAVERAL

 After the movie I headed across to the 'Shuttle Launch Experience' which is a simulation of an actual shuttle launch complete with all the noises, movements, etc

-Checked out the 'Rocket Garden' next which is an outdoor display of a number of different rockets launched here over the years.
+I then checked out the 'Rocket Garden' which is an outdoor display of a number of different rockets launched here over the years.

 I rounded out the day checking out a couple of other exhibits, one on early space exploration and the other on wildlife in the area.

 5.30pm and we were back on the bus and heading back to Orlando.
 Once I got back to the hotel, it was a quick turn-around and out for dinner.

 Determined to have a nice meal, I headed to the Angus Steak House around the corner and grabbed a seat at the bar

 And the good news is, dinner was gold !!!
 I had a New York Steak, salad, broccoli, cauli and carrots.
 Vegetables - yeeeeehaaaaaaaaa !